 Like any decent note-taking app, GoodNotes deactivates hyperlinks in your PDF when you’re using your Apple Pencil.
 That way, you don’t accidentally navigate to a different page when annotating your PDF.

 The cool features

-Here are some features that make GoodNotes a great option for simple PDF reading:
+Here are some features that make GoodNotes a great option for simple PDF reading.
+The app:

-- It recognises outlines if your PDF has one.
+- Recognises outlines if your PDF has one.

-- Create custom outlines: in GoodNotes, bookmarking pages and adding them to an outline are two different things.
+- Creates custom outlines: in GoodNotes, bookmarking pages and adding them to an outline are two different things.
 You can do both in the application.
-You can also Filter to choose the outline you want to see; the PDF’s or your custom one.
+You can also Filter to choose the outline you want to see; the one for your PDF or your custom one.

 - Add blank pages before or after a selected page.
 The new page can be an image, scan or photo.